-1. Summary of significant accounting policies
+1. Summary of material accounting policies

 NGG Finance plc is a public company, limited by shares.
-The nature of the Company's principal activities is set out in the Strategic Report on page 1.
+The nature of the Company's operations and its principal activities are set out in the Strategic Report on page 1.
 The Company is incorporated and registered in England with its registered office at 1-3 Strand, London, WC2N 5EH.